-Like many others I have an immense passion and fondness in everything retro gaming, what it boils down to I guess is that I’m trying to relive my childhood.
-Sometimes it pays off and I get that same childlike excitement, if only short lived.
+Like many others I have an immense passion and fondness for everything retro gaming, what it boils down to I guess is that I’m trying to relive my childhood.
+Sometimes it pays off and I get that same childlike excitement if only short lived.
 Other times it simply destroys how I remember a game so it can be a risky hobby.
 There is definitely a massive market out there for retro as all of the major console manufacturers include some form of backwards compatibility nowadays.
 Whether that be emulated, streamed or repackaged to run on their latest powerhouses it all brings in additional revenue.
-Nintendo have even taken to releasing classic mini versions of their older consoles with a selection of preloaded games.
+Nintendo has even taken to releasing classic mini versions of their older consoles with a selection of preloaded games.
 Sega, Atari and a number of other companies have also been down this route previously by licencing out their machines to third parties.
-All with varying levels of success but honestly in my opinion it’s mainly been failure.
+All with varying levels of success but honestly, in my opinion, it’s mainly been a failure.

-With most of my new hobbies they can quickly escalate into a full-blown obsession.
+With most of my new hobbies, they can quickly escalate into a full-blown obsession.
 I began researching what consoles could be jailbroken and subsequently started to pick them up at the right price point.
-It seemed that once a console had ended its lifecycle the hacking community were able to do their magic without the danger of further firmware updates to interfere.
-Over the course of a few months I had managed to pick up a PSP, Wii, Xbox original, as well as a couple of Raspberry Pi boards but they were slightly different in the fact that they were a blank canvas.
-After the initial jailbreak it looked like most of the available emulators were based on the same source code with slight amendments depending on what machine you wanted to install it on.
+It seemed that once a console had ended its lifecycle the hacking community was able to do their magic without the danger of further firmware updates to interfere.
+Over the course of a few months, I had managed to pick up a PSP, Wii, Xbox original, as well as a couple of Raspberry Pi boards but they were slightly different in the fact that they were a blank canvas.
+After the initial jailbreak, it looked like most of the available emulators was based on the same source code with slight amendments depending on what machine you wanted to install it on.

 This was the daddy of consoles to hack looking online.
 It could be connected to a modern TV with a composite cable to increase the picture quality, although I did this on the Wii also.
 It had an internal HDD to store games on, internet connection and decent wired controllers (well in the form of the S controller).
 This was a little more labour intensive to jailbreak though, the route I had chosen involved getting an original copy of Splinter Cell and a special USB cable that would allow a flash drive with modified save file to be plugged into the memory card slot.
 I ordered the cable from the internet for a couple of pounds so it wasn’t a deal breaker.
 Once all that was in place it was another simple procedure, load game, open save file and done.
 I also decided to upgrade the internal HDD from the original roughly 9GB to 200GB to allow for extra games to be installed.
 The difference with the Xbox hack was that I didn’t mess around with individual emulators as the community had worked long and hard for many years on an all in one solution, called Coinops.
 We are currently on version 8 of Coinops which in turn comes in numerous revisions all depending on HDD space or game packs wanted.